The Hill of Uisneach

 In the center of the hill is an ancient fire pit.
 Excavations back in 1927 revealed this pit to contain a substantial deposit of ash so we know that the site has been in use for many ages.
 Fires lit here can be seen from all of the four provinces of Ireland and during the Fire Festival of Bealtaine, halfway between the spring and summer equinox, all fires would be extinguished in Celtic Ireland plunging everything into darkness.
 Then, the fire would be lit here and could be seen throughout Ireland and each of the provinces would then light their fires.
 Here again, there is more than coincidence as anyone of the Catholic faith will draw the parallel to Easter Vigil Mass where all of the lights are extinguished, and a fire lit outside the church which is then used to light the Easter candle and candles held by all of the congregation.
 As our guide Marty mentioned to us many times this day, nothing is mere coincidence.

 After spending a few hours on the hill, be sure to stop by the visitor centre for a cup of tea!
 Still thinking of visiting Ireland?
 Why wait?
-We start all of our tours with a stop at Uisneach so check out our tour schedule below and start planning your magical journey!
+We start all of our tours with a stop at Uisneach so contact us below and start planning your magical journey!